Jasmine-Energy/pools-contracts/docs/JasminePool.md

 function withdraw(address recipient, uint256 amount, bytes data) external nonpayable returns (uint256[] tokenIds, uint256[] amounts)
 ```

 Used to convert JLTs into EATs.
 Withdraws JLTs from caller.
-To withdraw         from an alternate address - that the caller&#39;s approved for -          defer to operatorWithdraw.
+To withdraw         from an alternate address - that the caller&#39;s approved for -          defer to withdrawFrom.

 *Requirements:     - Caller must have sufficient JLTs     - If recipient is a contract, must implements ERC1155Receiver *